boroju/etl-pipeline-neighborhoods-geos-and-demo/README.md

 2) Download files from API --> to HDFS RAW.
 3) Process data by using JSON Schema from RAW --> to HDFS STAGE.
 4) Perform transformations and move data from STAGE --> to HDFS CURATED.
-5) Sqoop data to Microsoft
+5) Sqoop data to Microsoft SQL Server.

 Tooling:
 * Hadoop